minimo-io/braaay-front-site/braaay-tailwind-base/README.md

 - Catalog filter menu.
 - There is no way to access your account on mobile (hamburger menu?).
 - Search typing results

+### (v2)

+- Landing page.
+- Checkout: Add testimonials.
+- Wine.com has a functionality in which, no matter where you are, a popup appears, and you can apply a discount coupon, with reflects on the listings of all wines.
+- Add shrinking top menu on scroll.
+- Glide carrousel is still sub-optimal (uses a placeholder that is fixed), why not use srcset for the placeholder and THEN conditionally load the image?

 ### Components to Not Forget!